 Stewardship isn’t something that just individual people need to be concerned about, it’s important for churches, too.
 Church budgets are built on the good-faith sacrifices of people who want to be generous and obedient to God.
 It’s essential that churches wrestle with the best uses for the finances they’ve been entrusted with.

 This means looking closely at areas where money might be squandered or misused.
 It also means considering areas where money might be better used.

 Transforming church finances

 Church finances are a critical element of church health.
 If you want a church that’s firing on all cylinders, it’s imperative that you ask the tough financial questions.
-If you’re looking for more resources to set your church on the right track, download a free copy of Vision, Mission, & Purpose: How to Grow a Lasting Church Legacy.
+If you’re looking for more resources to set your church on the right track, download a free copy of The Ultimate Guide To Growing Recurring Giving.
 It will give you the tools to set your church up for success.